Date: Friday, 19th August 2022; 14th Anniversary.

 Sponsor: United Nations

-Background: Globally, over 130 million people are currently in crisis either through war or natural disasters and need humanitarian aid.
+Globally, over 160 million people are currently in crisis either through war or natural disasters and need humanitarian aid.
 Each year, millions of humanitarian aid workers dedicate to provide life-saving assistance to suffering people all over the world.
-Numerous people work every day to make the world a better place for the less fortunate, the underprivileged and the people living in places of conflicts, starvation and pestilence.
+They work every day to make the world a better place for the less fortunate, the underprivileged, and the people living in places of conflicts, starvation, and pestilence.
 Many aid workers, especially those who live in conflict zones or in areas devastated by natural disasters, may put their lives in danger working in humanitarian causes.

-Inception: It was first officially held on 19 August 2009
+The World Humanitarian Day was held for the first time on 19 August 2009

-Globally, the World Humanitarian Day was honored and celebrated annually in a range of ways from fundraising to lectures and other events all aimed at raising and spreading awareness.
-Each year, the World Humanitarian Day campaign focuses on a specific theme identified and suggested by the United Nations.
+Globally, the World Humanitarian Day is honored and celebrated annually in a range of ways from fundraising, lectures, and other events aiming at raising and spreading awareness.
+Each year, the World Humanitarian Day commemoration focuses on a specific theme identified and suggested by the United Nations.

 2015 theme: “Inspire the World’s Humanity”